BlacckMangoo/TerraFormGL/README.md

 # Procedural Terrain Generator (OpenGL)

-A small OpenGL project that generates terrain in real-time using noise.
-Includes multiple rendering modes, dynamic lighting, and an ImGui UI for tweaking parameters.
+A small OpenGL project that generates terrain in real-time using Mathematical functions Includes multiple rendering modes, dynamic lighting, and an ImGui UI for tweaking parameters.

 ![Terrain Overview](media/Screenshot%20from%202025-08-19%2018-02-01.png)